A Glug of Oil

 What is Cumberland Sauce?

-Cumberland sauce is a fruity sauce, perfect with cold non-white meats such as gammon, ham, lamb or venison and fits the bill nicely with game pie too.
+Cumberland sauce is a fruity sauce that's perfect with cold non-white meats such as gammon, ham, lamb, or venison.
+It fits the bill nicely with game pie too.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!